Hope learns a new skill and Adrien disappears.

-"I understand your pain, My bottom line is hurting as well."
+"I understand your pain, my bottom line is hurting as well."
 He told her.
-She just sighed and stood there for a moment with a sad look on her face as she looked down at the bar, and her hands nervously rubbing together.
+She just sighed and stood there for a moment with a sad look on her face.
+She looked down at the bar and rubbed her hands together nervously.

 "So what will it be this evening sir?"

 "I will just look for now.
 I probably won't have anything tonight.
 Who was the last one who got my ale?"

 "Either that barbarian over there or this dwarf at the end of the bar, I can't really remember."